jolicode/emoji-search/README.md

 ## Licenses

 Emoji data courtesy of CLDR.
 See [unicode-license.txt](unicode-license.txt) for details.
+Some modifications are done on the data, [see here](https://github.com/jolicode/emoji-search/issues/6).
 Emoticon data based on [https://github.com/wooorm/emoticon/](https://github.com/wooorm/emoticon/) (MIT).

 This repository in distributed under [MIT License](LICENSE).
 Feel free to use and contribute as you please!